mbrock/telegroam/README.md

 ## Installation

-I will make this more convenient later.
+This could be made more convenient....

 1. In Telegram, talk to @BotFather to create a new bot and get an API key for it.